-- Cover and blitz so they break down somewhat, while there are still so whole pieces.
+- Process them so they break down somewhat, while there are still some whole pieces.

-- Place your pinto beans in a bowl, along with egg, panko bread crumbs, corn, bell pepper, green onion, jalapeno pepper, cilantro and spices.
+- Place your pinto beans into a bowl, along with egg, panko bread crumbs, corn, bell pepper, green onion, jalapeno pepper, cilantro and spices.

 - Give everything a little mix to incorporate everything.

-- Place patties on a lined baking sheet while you are preparing them all.
+- Place patties onto a lined baking sheet while you are preparing them all.